smashdevcode/dotnet-csharp-streams-data-processing/README.md

 ### Obtaining API Keys

-You can obtain keys for v7 of the API by visiting the "Try Cognitive Services" page.
+You can obtain keys for v7 of the API by visiting the "Try Cognitive Services" page at:

 [https://azure.microsoft.com/en-us/try/cognitive-services/?api=bing-news-search-api](https://azure.microsoft.com/en-us/try/cognitive-services/?api=bing-news-search-api)